Receiving Survivors Benefits Early

 Each survivor's situation is different.
 Talk to a Social Security representative before you decide to take benefits.

-You cannot use the Retirement Estimator to determine benefit amounts for a surviving spouse.
-However, if you know what the worker's yearly lifetime earnings were, you can use our Online Calculator to get a rough estimate of what the benefits would be for the surviving spouse at full retirement age.
+If you know what the worker's yearly lifetime earnings were, you can use our Online Calculator to get a rough estimate of what the benefits would be for the surviving spouse at full retirement age.

 If you know what the widow or widowers benefit is at full retirement age, you can use the information for the survivor's year of birth to find out how much the widows or widowers benefit would be at various ages.